 You can adjust your outdoor lighting for this by regularly white balancing your camera or alternatively, doing what we’re taught never to do: fix it in post.
 If there is one and only one thing I resort to fixing in post, it’s white balance.
 My DSLR is set to auto white balance and the very few times it’s off, I fix it in the edit bay.
 If you are shooting narratives, you’re probably better off regularly white balancing.

 Another time you’ll want to be on manual white balance is during the “Golden Hour” or the “Blue Hour.”

-The Golden Hour is a short period of time just before sunset or after sunrise when the sun’s rays are traveling through many miles of dense atmosphere, which causes the blues to fall off, leaving soft yellows, oranges and reds.
+The Golden Hour — your best friend for great outdoor lighting — is a short period of time just before sunset or after sunrise when the sun’s rays are traveling through many miles of dense atmosphere, which causes the blues to fall off, leaving soft yellows, oranges and reds.
 After the sun has set or just before it rises, you will have some illumination, but no direct rays and your image will appear bluer.
 This “Blue Hour” is a good time to fake a night scene.